-This user guide explains how to create music within the MPC software application.
+This user guide explains how to create music within the MPC and MPC Beats software applications.
 There is similar documentation available for MPC products that use a touchscreen and for those that use an LCD.
 To view these user guides, click the Help menu, select MPC Help, and select an option.